 The actions required depend on the type of cladding, the fire risks it presents and the fire safety systems in the building.

 Regardless, the building/apartment owners and residents will be notified of the expert panel recommendations by the VBA.

 The Municipal Building Surveyor may issue an emergency order for short-term fire safety measures such as:

-- Removing potential ignition sources such as barbecues, rubbish bins, cars from near cladding; and
+- removing potential ignition sources such as barbecues, rubbish bins, cars from near cladding

-Whilst the order is in force, the emergency order must be disclosed on Section 32 statements, to ensure prospective purchasers are aware.
+While the order is in force, the emergency order must be disclosed on Section 32 statements to ensure prospective purchasers are aware.